-We see four key components aiding us in increasing sales as we move forward.
-First, the successful growing and harvest of GLG's proprietary H3 and H4 leaf varieties is expected to significantly decrease our cost of stevia extract production through the higher yield from these stevia plant varieties.
-Moreover, the advent of our new Super RA strain of leaf, while in limited implementation in 2016, is expected to even more dramatically reduce our cost of production, particularly when it is grown on a large scale in 2017.
+Second, the successful growing and harvest of GLG's proprietary H3 and H4 leaf varieties significantly decreases our cost of stevia extract production through the higher yield from these stevia plant varieties.
+Moreover, the advent of our new RA leaf is expected to even more dramatically reduce our cost of production.

-The second key component is the increased level of due diligence being undertaken on stevia suppliers by key customers which includes demands for product traceability, consistent product quality and commitment to corporate social responsibility including environmental issues such as waste water management and labor issues such as valuing the agricultural work force through fair treatment of farmers.
-GLG has been able to demonstrate its integrated supply chain capabilities during numerous factory visits by large customers, as well as demonstrate its commitment to corporate social responsibility.
+The third key component is the increased level of due diligence being undertaken on stevia suppliers by key customers, which includes demands for product traceability, consistent product quality and commitment to corporate social responsibility including environmental issues such as waste water management and labor issues such as valuing the agricultural work force through fair treatment of farmers.
+GLG has been able to demonstrate its integrated supply chain capabilities during numerous factory visits by large customers, as well as demonstrate its commitment to corporate social responsibility ("CSR") through CSR audits conducted by independent third parties.
 Our seed to shelf vertical integration leads to stevia extract consistency from batch to batch, a competitive price and scalability of both our agricultural operations and our production operations.
 These are very important supply chain attributes that our customers look for when selecting a stevia supplier.

-The third key component is our differentiated products and unique formulations, which provide better stevia, better monk fruit, and more to our customers.
+The fourth key component is our differentiated products and unique formulations, which provide better stevia, better monk fruit, and more to our customers.
+Our innovation team responds quickly to new product opportunities to produce solutions to meet specific customer or market requirements.
 Our expanded portfolio of complementary natural ingredients also enlarges our customer and partner reach, thus providing new opportunities for stevia as well.

-The fourth key component is our agricultural advantage, not only with respect to the H3, H4, and Super RA leaf varieties referenced above, but also with respect to development of other varietals with increased levels of desirable and otherwise scarce glycosides, such as Reb C, Reb D, and Reb M. Our Reb C Gold strain, with high levels of Reb C, is one such example of our agricultural successes.
+The fifth key component is our agricultural advantage, not only with respect to the H3, H4, and Super RA leaf varieties referenced above, but also with respect to development of other varietals with increased levels of desirable and otherwise scarce glycosides, such as Reb C, Reb D, and especially Reb M. Our Reb C Gold strain, with high levels of Reb C, is one such example of our agricultural successes, and we are actively working on achieving similar success with our Reb M program, as evidenced by the increased Reb M in new stevia varieties announced in 2017.

-GLG's International Monk Fruit Sales Business Outlook
+GLG's International Monk Fruit Sales Strategy

 GLG initiated its monk fruit business in 2014, delivering approximately \$10 million in sales from high-purity monk fruit extracts from its inaugural monk fruit harvest.
-The Company has been building on its inaugural successes by expanding its customer reach, aiming to grow its share of a growing market.
-The same strengths that have facilitated GLG's growth in stevia will be leveraged in our efforts to grow our share of the monk fruit market.
+Following the 2015 harvest, the Company worked to build its customer base and is now working with ADM as its global distributor for monk fruit products; GLG continues to sell direct to the dietary supplement market.
+The same strengths that are expected to facilitate GLG's growth in stevia will also be leveraged in our efforts to grow our share of the monk fruit market, including our relationship with ADM.
+Furthermore, food and beverage manufacturers continue to see the benefits of monk fruit as an alternative, low-calorie, natural sweetener.
+As a result, monk fruit is used in variety of products, such as Yoplait Greek 100 and Chobani Simply 100 yoghurts and Starbucks ready-to-drink and tabletop products.